fkariminejadasl/ml-notebooks/tutorial/improve_training_results.md

 - **Optimizer Choice**: Switching optimizers, e.g., from Adam to AdamW, can improve results due to AdamW's weight decay feature, which acts as a regularizer.
 - **Scheduling**: Implementing schedulers, with or without options for warm-up phases, can fine-tune the learning rate adjustment process over time.
 Example schedulers include `StepLR`, `CosineAnnealingLR`, and `ExponentialLR`, with warm-up variations like `CosLR` and `LinearLR`.

+**Note:** Weight decay, Dropout and Label Smoothing are the basic regularizers.

 **Note:** The strategies outlined above are often detailed in academic papers.